Cooking With Bliss

 • Onion & Garlic: Roasted separately, they caramelize and bring more depth to the gravy.

-• Chicken Broth: Go with broth instead of water for a richer, more savory base.
+• Better Than Bouillon or Chicken Broth: Go with broth instead of water for a richer, more savory base.
 Low-sodium works best, so you can adjust the seasoning to taste.

-• Please note that garlic is used in the recipe, but isn't shown in photo.
+• Please note that fresh garlic is used in the recipe, but isn't shown in the photo.
+This ingredient is important for building and thickening the sauce.

 See recipe card to quantities.